 If you think flying with a baby is easy, maybe you didn’t hear about Krupa Patel Bala.
 She recently traveled from Sydney to San Francisco on United Airlines with her husband and 8-month-old son.
 And the experience was anything but easy.

 Shortly after their baby began crying, a crew member confronted the family, seated in business class, and told them that his behavior was “absolutely unacceptable.”
-The attendant claimed that babies weren’t allowed to cry for more than five minutes on United flights, Bala says.
+Bala says the attendant claimed that babies weren’t allowed to cry for more than five minutes on United flights.

 “Parents of newborns have it hard enough already traveling with a baby,” said Bala, who works for Facebook.
 “We certainly don’t need crew managers piling on when we are doing our best to ensure we’re containing our children and their cries.”